-4.3 Maintenance of the linear slides
+4.4 Maintenhance of the linear slide

 Check the linear slides (under the black covers) for grease at least once a week.
-In case of insufficient lubrication, grease the slides with the "Grease for Linear Slides" included with your system.
-See figure 4.5 below.
+In case of insufficient lubrication (the micrometer will not move as effortlessly as it should) grease the slides with the original enclosed grease for linear slides at the points marked by the arrows in figure 4.3.